run2bizdocs/developers/en-us/docs/webservice/webservices.md

 </table>

-This document describes the implementation of WebService in CITSmart ESP.
+This document describes the implementation of WebService in 4biz ESP.
 Called Citrest, the web service uses the RESTEasy implementation of the RESTFul standard.
 Through practical examples, the basic concepts, data structures, and patterns to be followed in the implementation of new services will be presented.

 ##The Standard RestEasy